09 Jun Clarity Tool: “Chunking Up” A Big Project

 “Chunking Up” A Big Project

-Recently, my daughter asked me for help studying for her first finals.
+Recently, my child asked me for help studying for their first finals.
 (We homeschooled before this.)

 On the same day, a soul-colleague asked me to help her discern how to move forward with what felt like a zillion big projects all due at the same time.